code-423n4/2022-09-vtvl-findings/data/brgltd-Q.md

 Note that `createClaim` has twice as many spaces than `createClaimBatch` for it's function arguments.
 Also note that the ending parenthesis is not following the same pattern.

-Consider using only one coding style, ideally with the usage a formatter and linter (e.g. prettier and solhint).
+Consider using only one coding style, ideally with the usage of a formatter and linter (e.g. prettier and solhint).